distributev/rundeck-prototype/README.md

 ## User Interface Guidelines

-The prototyped user interface / screens should contain the following information while the actual look and feel should come from rundeck (use rundeck to provide capabilities displayed here)
+The prototyped user interface / screens should contain the following capabilities / information while the actual look and feel should come from rundeck (use rundeck to provide capabilities displayed here)

 ![image](https://user-images.githubusercontent.com/19224635/40109868-bdd5e3ec-58fe-11e8-9989-44bbfad2d7c3.png)